baendlorel/get-function-features/README.md

 Assume we are checking the features of a target function `fn`.
 There are 3 main approaches below.

+It is possible to decieve this package and get the result your need(like rewrite the `toString` method or detect some native code).

 ### Phantom Call

 _无副作用试调_